speechbrain/speechbrain/recipes/WHAMandWHAMR/separation/README.md

 ```bash
 torchrun --nproc_per_node=2 train.py hparams/sepformer-whamr.yaml --data_folder /yourdatapath
 ```
 You can add the other runtime options as appropriate.
-For more complete information on multi-GPU usage, take a look at this [tutorial](https://colab.research.google.com/drive/13pBUacPiotw1IvyffvGZ-HrtBr9T6l15).
+For more complete information on multi-GPU usage, take a look at [our documentation](https://speechbrain.readthedocs.io/en/latest/multigpu.html).

 # **About SpeechBrain**